How to: Push-to-Talk, Push-to-Mute and Toggle Mute on a game controller

 - Requires: Push-to-Talk

 You can effectively remap a button on your controller to a keyboard key, and use that as Push-to-Talk ingame.
+You press the controller button, and AutoPTT presses the keyboard key.

 Instructions:

-- Set Activation Mode to Push-to-Talk.
+- Set Activation Mode to Push-to-Talk

 Push-to-Mute